ccp84/c25k/README.md

 ![run_create_form](documentation/run_create_form.png)

 ### Edit Run
 This feature is very similar to the creation of a new run, and can only be accessed by authenticated users who are leaders.
-It uses the generic django 'UpdateView':
+It uses the generic Django 'UpdateView':
 ```python
 class RunUpdate(SuccessMessageMixin, LoginRequiredMixin, UpdateView):
     model = Run